-Done - If the software update was unsuccessful, or the USB Update or Cloud Update button was untouched, press the Done button at the bottom of the screen to return to the System Tools screen.
+Done - If the software update was unsuccessful, or the USB Update or Cloud Update button was untouched, touch the Done button at the bottom of the screen to return to the System Tools screen.
 You may then reinsert any previously removed thumb drives.

 Options - The "Options" screen allows the operator to select the frequency of automatically checking and installing updates from the secure MacuLogix server.
 Available options include Never, Daily, Weekly, or Monthly.
-Automatic updates are always checked and performed (if necessary) upon AdaptDx boot.
+Automatic updates are always checked and performed (if necessary) upon AdaptDx® boot.

-- This utility is principally intended to support maintenance. - A progress screen will appear during the software update operation and disappear after the operation is completed, signifying that the USB thumb device can be removed and the AdaptDx can be returned to normal operation (after the system has rebooted).
+- This utility is principally intended to support maintenance. - A progress screen will appear during the software update operation and disappear after the operation is completed, signifying that the USB thumb device can be removed and the AdaptDx® can be returned to normal operation (after the system has rebooted).

-5.5.6 Set Up EHR
+5.5.7 Set Up EHR

 The Set Up EHR screen is accessed from the System Tools screen (see Section 5.1.2).
-It enables connection to an EHR shared-network disk drive connected to the same local area network as the AdaptDx.
+It enables connection to an EHR shared network drive connected to the same local area network as the AdaptDx[®].
+As illustrated above, step-by-step instructions are provided.

-To establish an EHR connection, the AdaptDx must first be connected to a local area network (see Sections 5.5.2 and 5.5.3) with a shared-network disk drive which the EHR uses to import data.
-The Machine Name, Share Name, Login, and Password information appropriate for this shared-network disk drive will be required.
-Note that the share name and login username may contain spaces.
+To establish an EHR connection, the AdaptDx® must first be connected to a local area network (see Sections 5.5.2 and 5.5.3) with a shared WindowsTM disk drive which the EHR uses to import data.
+Ask your office information technology (IT) group for the Machine Name, Share Name, Login, and Password information appropriate for this shared network drive resource.